na-na-hi/renget/archive/chefseru.md

 ***
 ~~All bots tested on claude, no refunds~~
 ![owari da](https://files.catbox.moe/cshb0y.PNG)
-closed by order of the health inspector, too much cunny in the kitchen chefseru@proton.me for all your logs, manifestos, and cat porn
+~~closed by order of the health inspector, too much cunny in the kitchen~~ WOMVAT LOVE chefseru@proton.me for all your logs, manifestos, and cat porn

 ***